9 tips for doing business with European buyers of fresh fruit and vegetables

 Minimum guaranteed price (price after sale)

-A minimum guaranteed price (MGP) is very common in the fresh fruit and vegetable trade.
+A minimum guaranteed price (MGP) is common in the fresh fruit and vegetable trade.
 It guarantees a minimum return for the seller.
 The rest will depend on the market and the skills of your buyer.
 Try to negotiate an acceptable minimum price for your product which at least covers your costs.
 You can use historic price development as a guidance.

 Unlike a “contract of sale” or “minimum guaranteed price”, a consignment is not a sale.
 Your client acts as a sales agent, and you as a seller continue to own and be responsible for the product until it is sold.
 The advantage is that you are always entitled to a detailed account of sales, and your partner cannot deduct more than the expenses and commission related to the sale.
 However, consignment gives you no security at all and is only advisable when you have a trusted relationship with your trade partner.

 Account of sales and final payment

 When selling with an MGP or consignment, there will be a final payment after your client has sold the product.
 An account of sales will be proof of the expenses made by your trade partner.
-The average commission for fresh fruit traders is usually around 8% excluding handling costs, but you can also choose to split the profit (or loss!).
-Another point of attention is the number of days after the sale for the final payment.
+The average commission for fresh fruit traders is at least 8% excluding handling costs, but you can also choose to split the profit (or loss!).
+The payment period or final payment can be negotiated.
+It is up to you as a supplier if and how much credit you give your client.

 Spot market versus supply programmes

 Your buyer can purchase your product for the spot market or include your product in a supply programme (often for a large retail chain).
 For you as an exporter, both markets have advantages and disadvantages of which you must be aware (see Table 1).

 Table 1: Advantages and disadvantages of spot sales and supply programmes